lucallero/boilerplateJava/README.md

 A boilerplate project for Spring Boot Java applications.
 Initially built with spring command line utility.

+## How to use this image?

+This image won't provide any functionality, it's only a demo project.

+If yet you want to run it's possible, just `docker run -p 8080:8080 lucallero/boilerplate`.

 ## Tooling versions

 ### Java